pg8wood/website/public_html/blog/content/blog/posts/rich-links.md

 <br />

 ## Description
 Typically a short, 1-2 sentence description of your site.
-This property displayed as frequently in my experience, but I always create one just in case.
+This property isn't displayed as frequently in my experience, but I always create one anyway.
 Again, Twitter uses their special types for some reason.

 ```html